51 DIY Pipe Table Ideas

 Read all about this conference table and the other tables in our office in: "Table Frames for Any Table Top"

-This table was built by Kyle after he was given the task of finding a conference table for his company's office.
+This glass top conference room table was built by Kyle after he was given the task of finding a conference table for his company's office.
 After some searching on the internet, however, Kyle decided to go the custom route and build something himself.
 The result is this fantastic conference table that features a glass top and sports an x-frame design, which is made possible using the Four Socket Cross fitting.

-This large table was built by a french couple as a workspace in their newly transformed garage.
+This large workshop table was built by a french couple as a workspace in their newly transformed garage.
 The couple redesigned their entire garage into a fully-functioning studio outfitted the Kee Klamp built table, lighting fixture, and stair railing.

 The above table was built Brian in Huntington, California for a trade show convention.
 Brian wanted something he could put together without the use of power tools.
 Kee Klamp allowed for a perfect solution enabling Brian to assemble the table frame using just an Allen wrench.